If you are thinking about applying to Lincoln University, there is no application fee, which means it is free to apply.

 |2.00 and 2.49||27%|

-Lincoln University does not have a test optional admissions policy.
+Lincoln University is not test optional.
 Test optional schools allow students to choose if they want to submit ACT or SAT scores with their applications or not.

 In 2021, 21% of Lincoln University's first-year students submitted their SAT scores with their application.
 63% of admitted applicants sent ACT scores.

-To be competitive with other Lincoln University applicants, you should strive to earn between 760 and 930 (or higher!) on the SAT.
+To be competitive with other Lincoln University applicants, you should aim to score between 760 and 930 (or higher!) on the SAT.
 At Lincoln University 25% of admitted students scored higher than 930 and 25% of scored lower than 760, but the majority of students scored somewhere in between these two numbers.The mean composite SAT score for a Lincoln University student is 850.

 On the SAT Math Section, 25% of Lincoln University students scored 480 or higher and 75% of students scored 390 or higher.
 On the SAT Critical Reading section (formerly called the Verbal section), 25% of Lincoln University students scored 462.5 or higher, and 75% scored a 390 or higher.